Get to know

 What's your favorite memory with Alumacraft?

-Every time we go out to fish in my boat, I teach him more, and seeing his enthusiasm and how much he wants to be part in the entire process, from loading up the boat, launching, and finding excellent water, makes my heart fill with joy.
+Every time we go out to fish in my boat, I teach them more, and seeing their enthusiasm and how much they want to be part of the entire process, from loading up the boat, launching, and finding excellent water, makes my heart fill with joy.

 In prime fishing season, how much time do you average on the water and what equipment is essential for your trips ?